microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 > You can create a new request in Postman by clicking on the existing `GET List Patients` request and selecting **Duplicate** from the **View more actions** menu.
 Select **Rename** and name the new request `GET Export Anonymized FHIR Data` (the `GET` should already be present on the left).

-  The general format of the request string will be:
+  The general form of the request string will be:

   ```sh
   GET {{fhirurl}}/$export?_container={{containerName}}&_anonymizationConfig={{configFileName}}